 Convolutional Neural Network (CNN or ConvNet) is a class of deep learning architectures that are usually applied to visual data transforming images into embeddings.

-CNNs are processing the input via a hierarchical small local sub-inputs which are termed receptive-fields.
+CNNs are processing the input via hierarchical small local sub-inputs which are termed receptive fields.
 Each neuron in each network layer processes a specific receptive field from the former layer.
 Each layer either applies a convolution on the receptive field or reduces the input size, which is called subsampling.

 The image below depicts a typical CNN structure.
 Notice the receptive fields, depicted as sub-squares in each layer, service as an input to a single neuron within the preceding layer.
 Notice also the subsampling operations reduce the layer size, while the convolution operations extend the layer size.
 The resulting vector embedding is received via a fully connected layer.